AlphaHydrae/elixir-brownbag/slides/SLIDES.md

   * Have to write a parallel program
   * Massively parallel problems are extremely common: www, phone networks
   * We want to make it easy to write parallel programs: we can’t.
 Too complicated.
+    * Parallel programming hard because have to think about how threads are going to interfere with sequential code
   * Relatively easy to write a concurrent program
 * Goals
   * Concurrency